secretstartups/handbook/travel/index.html.md

 Required of/by Team Members Prior to Traveling:
 - All Team Members must abide by the guidelines enforced in all locations to which they are travelling.
-- Travel is voluntary and no Team Member is required to travel against their own judgement or comfort level.
+- Travel is voluntary and no Team Member is required to travel.
+Proposals are requests by the Team Member and should never be made against their own judgement or comfort level.
+If you are not comfortable traveling, please don't make a request.

 Please discuss your travel plans with a senior leader in your function (Sr. Director/VP) to determine whether travel is necessary.
 Each request will be routed to the [E-Group Member](https://about.gitlab.com/company/team/structure/#e-group) of your function for final approval.
 Request approval for business travel by completing this form:  [Travel Exception Request](https://docs.google.com/forms/d/e/1FAIpQLSe_FDsWXyOr0gFlKw_jTJwlElBHaS0b7bSTKQsch6sgyYUvOA/viewform)